tomhohenstein/tomhohenstein.github.io/_posts/2015-01-09-My-First-D3-Bar-Chart.md

 ## Process

 The process seems easy enough, tell D3 to load some data and then build the bar chart.
-However, between adding the x and y axes, making the bar chart sortable, and using some decent transitions, the process can be a bit complicated.
+However, between adding the x and y axes, making the bar chart sortable, and incorporating transitions, the process can be a bit complicated.
 You can find the [full JavaScript source on my GitHub account](https://github.com/tomhohenstein/tomhohenstein.github.io/blob/master/assets/js/p/barchart.js), but I highly recommend reading [Mike Bostock's posts](http://bost.ocks.org/mike/bar/).
 Below is some pseudocode of the process to get you started.

 ```javascript
 //load data